gricar/gricar/README.md

 👀 I’m interested in helping this community grow and connect the world.

-🌱 I’m currently web development student at Trybe.

-:computer: React, JavaScript, Node.
+🌱 I’m Full Stack Software Developer and Electrical Engineer.

 <div align="center">
   <a href="https://github.com/gricar">